elpassion/Showcase/content/SwiftLint-config-per-target/README.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

-> Open source tooling by EL Passion.
+> EL Passion :heart: open source.

-In our mission to deliver the highest quality product possible, at the iOS team at EL Passion we rely on linting tools such as `SwiftLint` to enforce common code formatting.
+In our mission to deliver the highest quality product possible, the iOS team at EL Passion rely on linting tools such as `SwiftLint` to fix common code structuring & formatting issues.

 However, there are some scenarios in which we can't easily employ the tooling to work for us.
 We've encountered this issue when developing [VinylShop mobile app](https://github.com/elpassion/VinylShop) with the following directory structure: